tailcallhq/tailcallhq.github.io/docs/directives/graphql.md

 title: "@graphQL"
 ---

-The `@graphQL` operator allows to specify GraphQL API server request to fetch data from.
+The `@graphQL` directive allows to specify GraphQL API server request to fetch data from.

 ```graphql showLineNumbers
 type Query {